Reviewing Thryv (THRY) and Its Rivals

 |2.39

-Thryv has a beta of -0.03, indicating that its share price is 103% less volatile than the S&P 500.
-Comparatively, Thryv’s peers have a beta of 1.27, indicating that their average share price is 27% more volatile than the S&P 500.
+Thryv has a beta of -0.04, meaning that its share price is 104% less volatile than the S&P 500.
+Comparatively, Thryv’s rivals have a beta of 1.27, meaning that their average share price is 27% more volatile than the S&P 500.

 Summary